Skip to main content

 Hazard:

-The recalled helmets do not comply with the positional stability and retention system requirements of the U.S. CPSC federal safety standard for bicycle helmets.
+The helmets do not comply with the positional stability, dynamic strength of retention system, impact attenuation, and certification requirements in violation of the CPSC federal safety regulation for bicycle helmets.
 The helmets can fail to protect in the event of a crash, posing a risk of head injury.

 Remedy: